4.8 — Floating point numbers

 Floating point range

-The 80-bit floating point type is a bit of a historical anomaly.
-On modern processors, it is typically implemented using 12 or 16 bytes (which is a more natural size for processors to handle).
+The 80-bit x87 extended-precision floating point type is a bit of a historical anomaly.
+On modern processors, objects of this type are typically padded to 12 or 16 bytes (which is a more natural size for processors to handle).
+This means those objects have 80-bits of floating point data, and the remaining memory is filler.

 It may seem a little odd that the 80-bit floating point type has the same range as the 16-byte floating point type.
 This is because they have the same number of bits dedicated to the exponent -- however, the 16-byte number can store more significant digits.